tari-labs/tari-university/src/preface/style-guide.md

   Also refer to [Appendix A](#appendix-a-lower-case-words-used-in-title-case-formatting).

 ### Figures and Tables

 The use of captions, as well as figure and table numbering, is optional.
 If you choose to use numbering and captions, these guidelines will help to promote consistency in TLU layout:

 - Number figures and tables in each section sequentially, with the table caption above the table and the figure caption below the figure.
 - Type figure and table captions in upper and lower-case (title case).
 - Type Figure x: or Table X: before the caption, as applicable.
 - Center figures and tables on the page.
 - Place figures and tables as soon as possible after they are first referred to in the text.
-The text reference, if figure and table numbering is not used, would then be "the following figure..." or "the following table...."
+The text reference, if figure and table numbering is not used, would then be "the following figure..." or "the following table...".
 This helps to avoid confusion.

 ### Equations